devcronberg/csharp-vs-shortcuts/README.md

 * Ctrl + Shift + F9 = Delete all breakpoints
 * Alt + up/down arrow = Move selected code
 * Ctrl + Shift + B = Build

-## Misc
-* C# Interactive = Find it under the "Other windows"-submenu on the "View"-menu

 ## Snippets
 Enter shortcut and press the tab-key twice (eg. "for" + tab + tab)

 * for = for loop